Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 ## Using `RequestContext` to customize behavior

-`RequestContext` has some advanced features which allow users to customize behavior of each individual request.
+`RequestContext` has some advanced features which allow users to customize the behavior of each individual request.

 ### Customizing Exception Behavior